Civil Aviation Authority grounds 21 helicopters over engine safety concerns

 New Zealand's Civil Aviation Authority has grounded 21 helicopters because unapproved work done on their engines means they're not fit to be in the air.

-Inspections at Oceania Aviation at Ardmore Airport in Papakura, which does repair work on the Rolls Royce/Allison 250 series turbine engines, found drilling and grinding work had not been okayed by Rolls Royce.
+Inspections at a company which does repair work on the Rolls Royce/Allison 250 series turbine engines - reported to be Oceania Aviation - found drilling and grinding work had not been okayed by Rolls Royce.

 The engines are mostly fitted to Bell Jet Rangers and Hughes 500 series helicopters, with transport and agricultural operations affected.
 No Police Eagle or rescue helicopters are thought to be affected by the move.